timkendall/showing.io/README.md

 Display current movies in box office with Rotten Tomatoes ratings and trailers.
 Made this over a weekend and perfected it over a couple of weeks.
 Wanted a quick way see what movies are playing in theaters.
 May add features later.

 ## TODO
+  - Sort by genre (would have added if Rotten Tomatoes inlcuded it in their playing API)
   - Change close 'X' to bigger and thinner
+  - Truncate movie synopsis's
+  - Improve movie detail view
   - Finish responsive design
   - Polyfill for `-moz-background-clip: text;`
-  - Save sorting prefs in localStorage
-  - Cache API requests (Firebase maybe or localStorage)
+  - Cache API requests & user prefs (Firebase maybe and/or localStorage)

 ## Development